freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/complementary-usage.md

 ## Nodes

-There are a few nodes you cannot rely on, because they need the visual scripting gamelogic engine and won't work with the bridge.
+There are a few nodes you cannot rely on because they need the visual scripting gamelogic engine and won't work with the bridge.
 These nodes currently are:

 - The [display node](xref:uvs_node_reference#displays)
 - The [variable nodes](xref:uvs_node_reference#variables)